jmstipanowich/Movie-Data-Repo/README.md

-After compiling the data from the IMDb datasets, "Inception", "The Dark Knight Rises", and "Interstellar" were the movies found to receive the most votes online.
+After compiling the data from the IMDb datasets, "Inception", "The Dark Knight Rises", and "Interstellar" were the movies found to receive the most votes in the IMDb movie datasets.

 Another aspect of movie creation that Microsoft might want to look into is how a movie production budget and the amount of money the movie makes interrelate.
 Microsoft might ask: